oracle-livelabs/multicloud/wls-for-oke-wko/deploy-operator/deploy-operator.md

 3. Once you see *Verify Kubernetes Client Connectivity Success* window, Click *Ok*.
     ![Successfully Connected](images/successfully-connected.png)

-## Task 5: Update the WebLogic Kubernetes Operator to Oracle Kubernetes Cluster
+## Task 5: Update the WebLogic Kubernetes Operator to WebLogic for OKE Stack [WLS for OKE]
 This section provides support for installing the WebLogic Kubernetes Operator (the “operator”) in the target Kubernetes cluster.

 1. Click **WebLogic Operator**.
 Specify the following configuration details  and click **Update Operator**.